 The World is Designed for Men – HH Design – Medium.
 Blind by Design is a series focused on addressing systemic biases within design.

 How did he do?
 As is customary at the start of a new year, the media have been full of predictions about what may happen in the months ahead.
 But a much longer forecast made in 1900 by a relatively unknown engineer has been recirculating in the past few days.
+In December of that year, at the start of the 20th Century, John Elfreth Watkins wrote a piece published on page eight of an American women's magazine, Ladies' Home Journal, entitled What May Happen in the Next Hundred Years.
 Study: real facts can beat 'alternative facts' if boosted by inoculation.
 It’s fitting that as Donald Trump continues to flirt with anti-vaccine conspiracy theories, inoculation may provide the key to effectively debunking this sort of misinformation.

 That’s the finding of a new study published in Global Challenges by Sander van der Linden, Anthony Leiserowitz, Seth Rosenthal, and Edward Maibach.
 The paper tested what’s known as “inoculation theory,” explained in the video below by John Cook, who’s also published research on the subject.
-The video is a lecture from the Denial101x free online course, which itself is structured based on inoculation theory: According to inoculation theory, facts are important but by themselves aren’t sufficient to convince people as long as misinformation is also present.
+Log In.

 Download TOK resource: 2016 TOK blog posts.
 Dear TOK teachers — I’ve gathered into a single document all the posts on Theory of Knowledge from this blog during 2016, with a Table of Contents at the beginning, so that you can cruise them easily, looking for ideas for your own teaching.